 Most professional negligence claims, including claims made against negligent accountants, have strict time limits.
 In general terms you have just six years to start your claim – and the six years normally runs from the actual date of the mistake – or if you weren’t aware of an error at the time, six years from the date when you became aware of the negligent act.

 The event, it always sensible to contact a solicitor at the earliest possible stage – while events are clear in your mind and before any potential evidence is lost.

 Complaining about poor service or misconduct

 Here at Bonallack and Bishop, we are able to help you with your accountant negligence claim – but as you will have seen above, that requires that you have suffered some actual financial loss.
 We cannot help you with any other complaint.

 However, if, despite poor service or misconduct, you haven’t actually suffered financially, what are your options?

-You can complain about your architect.
-Architects have a variety of different qualifications – so depending on the qualifications of your particular accountant you may need to address your complaint to the appropriate regulatory body.
+You can complain about your accountant.
+They have a variety of different qualifications.
+So depending on the qualifications of your particular accountant you may need to address your complaint to the appropriate regulatory body.